-The Joint Blade Rotor system is a patented blade design for wind turbines, which utilizes the powers of wind with much higher efficiency than traditional blades.
-The blade is designed as a twin-blade with stability, lighter construction, and aerodynamic benefits as result.
+The Joint Blade Rotor system is a patented blade design for wind turbines.
+This system utilizes the power of wind at a much higher efficiency than traditional blades.
+The blade is designed as a twin-blade with higher stability, lighter construction, and as a result, offers aerodynamic benefits.

-The blade is the outcome of research within the university of Aalborg University, Denmark.
+This new and revolutionary blade design is the outcome of research within Aalborg University, Denmark.

 Each blade consists of a set of two smaller blades.
-The theory behind the concept is, that two smaller blades running parallel utilizes the power in the wind better.
+The theory behind this concept is that the two smaller blades running parallel will utilize the power in the wind better.

-At the same time, the joint 2/3 out from root of the blade makes it more stable and in larger scale weight can be reduced.
+At the same time, the joint is placed two-thirds of the way out from the root of the blade making it more stable, and at a larger scale, the weight can be reduced.

-The blade can be designed for stall- as well as pitch-regulated turbines.
-The first full size rotor set is produced for a pitch-regulated turbine and is produced in a length of 8 meter.
-A size which fits to a 60KW turbine.
+The blade can be designed to stall just like pitch-regulated turbines.
+The first full-size rotor set is produced for a pitch-regulated turbine and is produced at a length of 8 meters which fits a 60KW turbine.

 The blade is produced in standard glass fiber, and as the sketch shows, a root connector attaches the ends of the two blades to a standard root mounting.
 This way the blade can be mounted on any pitch-regulated turbine and is not dependent upon a specific root connection.